laboon/CS1632_Fall2017/deliverables/4/deliverable4.md

 You should work on making this program execute as quickly as possible.
 You may use all computing resources available to you.
 This will be run on a four-core system with eight gigabytes of RAM.
 No other programs will be running at the time.

 Your program will be timed using the sample_input.txt text file.
 Make sure that your code works with this.

+The fastest three programs in the class will receive bonus points.

+You should explain how your program has been sped up in your summary.
+You should do at least one modification to speed it up after initial input.

 ## Format
 Every assignment should have a title page with: